rune/rune/docs/blog/2024-09-04-release-notes-august.md

 ## 💻 SDK Improvements

 * Built out our behind-the-scenes game tracking to prep for some exciting new developer features coming soon! 🌟
+* Fixed the dev UI mobile layout to account for bottom toolbars on some devices & adjusted the minimum dimensions on landscape 📱
+* Added Vue game template built by oats 🚀
+* Updated example user avatars to ensure you’re inspired by the newest content!
+* Vite plugin now includes logic that allows importing not only external package but also files from external package (somePackage vs somePackage/innerFile).
+This was done by Pixel Pincher! 🥳